 7. Build an email list sooner rather than later

-Content on a public website (like a blog) is fantastic for snagging attention — but to deepen the relationship, nothing works like email.
+Content on a public website (like a blog) is fantastic for snagging attention.
+But to deepen the relationship, email still rocks.

 I’m particularly fond of the email autoresponder as a way to use your very best content to build prospect relationships and create an environment of trust.

 Email hits readers in a more intimate way, and it tends to engage their attention more fully.
 When you want readers to take a specific action, send them an email.

 If you feel good about items 1–7, you’re ready to start looking for a larger stage to play on.

 This is where guest posting comes in.
 If you have the chops to write content worth reading, and you have solid cornerstone content on your own site, you’re ready for prime time.

 Guest posting puts you in front of a larger audience (or sometimes, just a new audience).
 You can also do interviews, teleseminars, webinars, Q&A calls, or any other activity that puts you in front of more people.